kostasthomson/cloud-lightning-simulator/README.md

      $ sh cl_sim.out

 After running the simulation, an *outputCLsim.json* file will be created in *output* folder.
-This file should be used as input of the GUI implementation of the CL Simulator in order to visualize the results of the simulator.
+This file should be used as input for the GUI implementation of the CL Simulator in order to visualize the results of the simulator.
 The CL Simulator Visualization can be found on the following url: https://bitbucket.org/cloudlightning/cl-simulatorvisualization

 ##Deliverable